mhagger/git-test/README.md

     git test run master..mybranch

-`git test` will test the commits in that range, reporting any failures.
+`git test` will test the commits in the specified range, reporting any failures.
 The pass/fail results of running tests are also recorded permanently in your repository as Git "notes" (see `git-notes(1)`).

 If a commit in the range has already been tested, then by default `git test` reports the old results rather than testing it again.
 This means that you can run the above command over and over as you work, and `git test` won't repeat tests whose results it already knows.
 (Of course there are options to allow you to request explicitly that commits be retested.)